aztimh/RTTR-Leather-Addon/README.md

 1. ARMOR
 - Armor crafted by the Leatherworker is taken to military buildings (like coins).
 It is used up 1 soldier at a time to give a +1hp bonus to soldiers.
 Once hit, this bonus hp is lost until an additional armor is equipped.
 A (+1) is indicated next to their HP if soldier hp addon is enabled.
 - Armor also gives soldiers a 30% chance to resist a single hit from a catapult increasing resilience against siege bombardment.
-So 70% of the time they die as normal; 30% of the time they just lose their armor instead.
+So 70% of the time they die as normal; 30% of the time they just lose their armor instead.*
-- The capacity of military buildings to store armor is the same as coins: 1,2,4,6 for barracks, guardhouse, watchtower and fortress.
+- The capacity of military buildings to store armor is the same as coins: 1,2,4,6 for barracks, guardhouse, watchtower and fortress.*
 - There is now a stop armor toggle as well as the stop coins toggle.
+- *These numbers could be adjusted for balance.
+For example armorm could resist catapults less or we could lower the capacity for storing armor in buildings so it isn't too effective at countering catapults.
+Or resisting catapults could be a separate addon.
+My other idea for capacity was: Barracks/Guardhouse/Watchtower/Fortress: 0/1/2/3.
+Meaning it encourages building the larger fortifications and also you can't have too much armor in reserve when under attack from catapults.

 GENERAL OVERVIEW: